aibartt/Noseee/README.md

 ![](images/img2.png)

 Users can choose the color of the  brush by clicking numbers on keyboard and start drawing by holding spacebar.
 You can draw almost anything with this app!
-You can cooloborate with your friend and come up with an abstract form of composition.
+You can collaborate with your friend and come up with an abstract form of composition.
 If you want to clear the drawing canvas just press "c" on the keyboard it will automatically clean up drawing space for both users.

 ### Below is the sample of UI&UX: